kwmx/Cities-Skyline-Radio/README.md

 This mod enables you to play radio stream in-game.

 ##TODO
-- Make spotify .NET 3.5 compatible API
+- Make spotify & soundCloud .NET 3.5 compatible API
 - Add spotify to mod
-- Add UI controls within game

 ##Credits
 - Icon by [ipapun](http://ipapun.deviantart.com/).
 Which can be found [here](http://findicons.com/icon/158437/mic?id=372347)